 The Beseder restaurant is focused on grilled meat specialties and Mediterranean cuisine.
-You can find beers from mini-breweries and Portuguese wine on our menu.
-The restaurant is inside the multifunctional Balabenka Point site and is directly connected to Galerie Hala C, where a number of cultural events are held.
+You can find beers from brewery Kolčavka and Portuguese wine on our menu.
+The restaurant is inside the multifunctional Balabenka Point site.
+You can see in the restaurant also artworks of international artists who have previously exhibited in the Beseder Gallery, which is connected to the restaurant.
 Beseder, which is open to the general public, can be rented for private functions.
 The rented space can include a gallery, which gives it an area of 300 sq.m. for approx. 150 people.
 The restaurant includes 100 sq.m. of space that can be used as a VIP lounge or meeting room.

 The word “beseder” means “alright” in Hebrew.
 The word “seder” means order and is also the name of a Jewish holiday, a ritual meal commemorating the exodus of the Jews from Egyptian slavery around 3,500 years ago.